GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

   - `replyDescriptionLabel`: Displays the last reply text.
   - `replyTimestampLabel`: Displays the last reply timestamp.

-Lets see an example of how you can customize the `ChatThreadListItemView` to display the information in a different way:
+Let's see an example of how you can customize the `ChatThreadListItemView` to display the information in a different way:

 ```swift
 class CustomChatThreadListItemView: ChatThreadListItemView {